Skip to main content

 An exclusively breastfeeding mother needs to take an extra 300 to 500 calories per day on average.

 Eat 1 to 2 extra snacks a day.
-For example, a sandwich on wholegrain bread or 2 pieces of fruit.
+This could be a sandwich on wholegrain bread or 2 pieces of fruit.

 Exclusively breastfeeding means that your baby only feeds on breast milk and no other food or liquids.